 Stories about what?

 For one, it simply begs the question, ‘Stories about what?’
 Now that you’ve told me you’re some sort of Homer, what have you got to say?
-I’ve known lots of oddballs who tell great stories but I wouldn’t trust them to hold a stick for two minutes, never mind regard their stories as sage advice.
-This is to confuse substance with form.
-Ever been collared by a ‘storyteller’ and felt internally as if you were going to expire with boredom?
+I’ve known lots of oddballs who tell great stories but I wouldn’t trust them to hold a stick for two minutes, never mind see their stories as sage advice.
+This is to confuse form with substance.

 Cock and bullshit